The-Marcy-Lab-School/3-0-0-intro-to-promises-f23/README.md

 1
 ```

-and then `1` `2` `3` if the timers are set to `0`, but `"starting!"` and `"done!"` will still be first.
-This is because synchronous operations will complete first, no matter how quickly the asynchronous operations take.
+If the timers are all set to `0`, `"starting!"` and `"done!"` will still be first followed by `1` `2` `3`  This is because synchronous operations will complete first, no matter how quickly the asynchronous operations take.

 </details><br>